 Here, the symptom presents as no water at all coming from the hot taps.
 The regulator can be freed but on the one occasion I did this in an attempt to save the customer some money, it seized again a day or two later but in the opposite condition, too high a pressure.
 So I had to replace it anyway.

 4) Failure of the external Mitsubishi heat pump.
-Tricky, this.
 I've yet to see one fail but as they use refrigeration technology, I will be unfamiliar should I encounter one.
-I’ve recently discovered that Mitsubishi support these directly however.
+Mitsubishi however, support these directly.
 See here:

 If you'd like to discuss your BoilerMate A-Class Ecodan system, call or text me on 07866 766364.